The revolution of transportation: the “kocsi” (coach)

-It was King Matthias who introduced the mass-production of these light wagons made in the village of Kocs (they are called “kocsi” meaning “from Kocs” in Hungarian) to improve the transportation and postal services of the kingdom.
+It was King Matthias who introduced the mass production of these light wagons made in the village of Kocs (they are called “kocsi” meaning “from Kocs” in Hungarian) to improve the transportation and postal services of the kingdom.
 The king was told to have liked traveling on them when speed and comfort were needed, according to Bonfinius.
-Matthias built out the first postal system of Hungary in 1459 with the help of these excellent wagons.
-The postal system’s center later became the just occupied Vienna in 1485.
+Matthias built out the first postal system in Hungary in 1459 with the help of these excellent wagons.
+The postal system’s center later became the just-occupied Vienna in 1485.
 There were resting places at every 10 Hungarian miles (38 kilometers) where the horses could rest or were changed, one of these places happened to be the village of Kocs on the road between Buda and Vienna.

 They were transporting letters, parcels, and money and carrying passengers.
-The “first class” passengers sat in the back, the “second-class” sat in the middle while the man who handled the horses had the first seat.
+The “first-class” passengers sat in the back, the “second-class” sat in the middle and the man who handled the horses had the first seat.
 Also, there was an armed lad on the “kocsi” and the post was running day and night.

 Sadly, this system began to decline after the king’s death but the “kocsi” became a very good brand in Europe, its names got taken over by other nations: